sookinoby/sentiment-analysis2/README.md

 ```

-Next, we actually encode the sentences into numbers using the word_dict.
+Next, we actually encode the sentences into numbers using the `word_dict`.
 The following code performs the operations.

 ```python
 #Creates encoded sentences.